testerMike84/problem-set-4_4/problems/README.md

 cir.drawCircle()         // "Drawing a blue circle."
 ```

-3. Create a `Teacher` class.
+3. Create a `Teacher` class using ES6 Class syntax.
 A `Teacher` instance should have the following properties:
   * `name`
   * `school`
   * `grade`